babupallam/blockchain/README.md

 	In teminal four: npm run node_4
 	In teminal five: npm run node_5
 	In teminal six: npm run node_6
 ## Use postman to query to any one of the node.
-Here (we see use Postman-linux-x64-6.1.3)
+Here, we use Postman-linux-x64-6.1.3.